-Some composite samples were analyzed for PCBs, PBDEs, and the legacy pesticides (chlordanes, DDTs, and dieldrin).
-Pesticides, PBDEs and PCBs were analyzed by gas chromatography at the CDFW Water Pollution Control Laboratory.
+Pesticides, PBDEs, and PCBs were analyzed by gas chromatography at the CDFW Water Pollution Control Laboratory.
 For chlordanes, DDTs, PCBs, and PBDEs, each of the concentrations presented was the sum of the detected parent compound, congeners, or metabolites, where applicable.
-Since the MDLs or RLs were relatively low (\leq 5 ppb), individual congeners or metabolites with concentrations reported as non-detects were assumed to be zero.
-This is a standard method of handling non-detect values for PCBs and other chemicals with multiple congeners or metabolites in a given sample when detection levels are adequate (US
+Because the MDLs or RLs were relatively low (≤ 5 ppb), individual congeners or metabolites with concentrations reported as non-detects were assumed to be zero.
+This is a standard method of handling non-detect values for PCBs and other chemicals with multiple congeners or metabolites in a given sample when detection levels are adequate (US EPA, 2000a).